OpenResearchInstitute/documents/Remote_Labs/ORI-Lab-User-Setup.md

 Run the WireGuard program installed from the store.

 At the bottom left, look for a plus sign button and click it, then select *Add Empty Tunnel...*.
-Type in a distinctive name for this tunnel, such as **ori_west**.
+Type in a distinctive name for this tunnel, such as **ori_remote**.
 Click Save.

 Make sure your tunnel is selected in the left column, and then copy the Public Key value from the right part of the screen.

-Paste this **public key** into an email to [sandiego-lab@openresearch.institute](mailto:sandiego-lab@openresearch.institute) and request Wireguard access.
+Paste this **public key** into an email to [remote-labs@openresearch.institute](mailto:remote-labs@openresearch.institute) and request Wireguard access.
 Your request will be processed as soon as we can.
 If you need to set up multiple keys, please request them all at once.

-We will send you a configuration file, ```sandiego.conf```.
+We will send you a configuration file, ```oriremote.conf```, which is set up to connect you to both labs simultaneously.
 It will look something like this:
 ```
 [Interface]
 Address = 10.73.0.N/24
-PrivateKey = put_your_private_key_here
+PrivateKey = put-your-private-key-here

 [Peer]
 PublicKey = G9JLSEV6hu+RW1mMFSWB6O9iIn27HvoiyDic+kDzhQA=
 Endpoint = sandiego.openresearch.institute:51900
 AllowedIPs = 10.73.0.1/32, 10.73.1.0/24
+PersistentKeepalive = 25

+[Peer]
+PublicKey = yroEStqN6hDNeKImAeVhC9pY0MB3er9JO6UZBjNAdXI=
+Endpoint = littlerock.openresearch.institute:51900
+AllowedIPs = 10.73.0.250/32, 10.73.2.0/24
 PersistentKeepalive = 25
 ```